kubernetes/community/community/elections/2017/aaronschlesinger_bio.md

 Here are my promises to the community should I be elected to the committee.

 Above all, I want Kubernetes to be a nice place to work.
-To me, that means the following:
+That means:

 - Engineers can build or improve things easily
 - Engineers have clear expectations how & (generally) when they will get feedback on their work